-1. Twitter users are 33% more likely to be Democrats
+1. Twitter users are 33 percent more likely to be Democrats.

-An interesting finding, and representative of the type of custom queries we can answer for you in the next round of the Social Habit, this edition found that 40% of Twitter users are Democrats, compared to 30% of the U.S. population overall.The percentage of Republications and Independents on Twitter mirrors the U.S. average almost precisely.
+An interesting finding, and representative of the type of custom queries we can answer for you in the next round of the Social Habit, this edition found that 40 percent of Twitter users are Democrats, compared to 30 percent of the U.S. population overall.The percentage of Republications and Independents on Twitter mirrors the U.S. average almost precisely.

-74% of Americans are unfamiliar with the concept of checking in to a location via mobile device, and only 3% have ever checked in.
-Even more damning, is that 4% had checked in when surveyed in 2011.
-This is a 25% decrease in check in behaviors in a single year.
+74 percent of Americans are unfamiliar with the concept of checking in to a location via mobile device, and only three percent have ever checked in.
+Even more damning, is that four percent had checked in when surveyed in 2011.
+This is a 25 percent decrease in check in behaviors in a single year.
 It’s not going to rebound, which is why Foursquare’s play is to be the new Yelp.

-3. Only 33% of Americans have ever followed a brand in social media
+3. Only 33 percent of Americans have ever followed a brand in social media.

-From 2010 to 2012 the percentage of Americans following any brand on a social network has gone from 16% to 33%.
-This is a sharp increase, but looked at from the opposite perspective, it’s shocking to me that 2/3 of Americans using social networks have never followed a brand.Companies still have substantial room for growth in connecting with customers and fans on social networks.
+From 2010 to 2012 the percentage of Americans following any brand on a social network has gone from 16 percent to 33 percent.
+This is a sharp increase, but looked at from the opposite perspective, it’s shocking to me that two-thirds of Americans using social networks have never followed a brand.Companies still have substantial room for growth in connecting with customers and fans on social networks.

-4. 56% of Americans have a profile on a social networking site
+4. 56 percent of Americans have a profile on a social networking site.

-This is up from 52% just last year, and 48% in 2010.
+This is up from 52 percent just last year, and 48 percent in 2010.
 How high can this climb?
 Certainly, there are sizable chunks of the populace that will never join a social networking site, but it’s amazing to consider that significantly more Americans (12 years old and up) have a social networking profile than do not.

-5. 55% of Americans 45-54 have a profile on a social networking site
+5. 55 percent of Americans 45 to 54 have a profile on a social networking site.

 It’s not just for kids any more.
 The biggest growth of any age cohort from 2011 to 2012 was 45–54 year olds, who now exhibit participation matching the U.S. average.
 The only group that is below average are 55+ Americans, and even 3 out of 10 of them are in the social networking game.

-6. 22% of Americans use social networking sites several times per day
+6. 22 percent of Americans use social networking sites several times per day.

-54% of Facebook members have used the social network via a phone, and 33% use a phone as their primary way to access Facebook.
+54 percent of Facebook members have used the social network via a phone, and 33 percent use a phone as their primary way to access Facebook.
 This despite the fact that the Facebook mobile experience and mobile apps are mediocre, at best.
 Here’s hoping the Instagram guys can jump start it.
 If so, watch for these numbers to soar.

-23% of Facebook’s users check their account five or more times EVERY DAY.
-The mean number of daily look-ins by Facebook users is 4.
+23 percent of Facebook’s users check their account five or more times every day.
+The mean number of daily look-ins by Facebook users is four.
 Are we really so interesting that we have to keep up with our friends’ inanities every 90 minutes?
 Evidently, yes.

 10. Twitter will have an easier time making changes to its core service that Facebook does.

-53% of Twitter users have been a member for less than a year, compared to just 19% for Facebook.
+53 percent of Twitter users have been a member for less than a year, compared to just 19 percent for Facebook.
 This means that Twitter’s user base doesn’t have long-term, deep seated expectations for what Twitter is or should be.
 It will be interesting to see if Twitter doubles down on this advantage, and continues to hang ornaments on the functionality Christmas tree.

-11. 76% of Twitter users now post status updates
+11. 76 percent of Twitter users now post status updates.